PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit replaces both identical inverse post-Transpose loops around Swish-QDQ late Concat normalization with one indexed owner in `passes/quantized_swish_layout.py`.
-Their two historical invocation points and cumulative removal statistics remain distinct.
-Each call constructs at most one `ModelIRGraphIndex`, rewires every alias consumer through the index, and removes accepted Transposes differentially.
-Empty rewritten state and Transpose-free graphs allocate no index.
-Graph-order restart, public output, exact permutation, alias-chain, fan-out, and untracked-input behavior remain unchanged.
+The latest implementation unit extracts Swish-QDQ late mixed-input Concat normalization into `passes/quantized_swish_layout.py`.
+The owner validates the complete direct/Dequantize-wrapped input, shape, public-boundary, and strict Quantize/inverse-Transpose tail contract before applying indexed rewires, metadata updates, and unused-adapter removal.
+A shared late-phase runner keeps one maintained `ModelIRGraphIndex` through normalization and the following inverse post-Transpose cleanup.
+The compatibility orchestrator retains its historical phase order and cumulative statistics but now has 69 lines and no raw top-level mutation loop.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.